Proposal Writing Information

 The GACRC regularly hosts training sessions on a number of subjects relevant to the use of its computational and storage resources.
 Prospective UGA users are required to attend an introductory session before being granted access to any of the GACRC compute resources.

-The GACRC manages over 900 software packages, utilities, compilers and libraries.
-Of these over 650 are bioinformatics related.
+The GACRC manages over 1,200 software packages, utilities, compilers and libraries.

 Additional Details (As Needed)